knbknb/perplexity-api-search/README.md

 <!-- markdownlint-disable MD001 MD022 MD026  -->
-# Querying the Perplexity API
+# Querying the Perplexity Web-APIs

 ... with a single shell command.

 #### In a Linux terminal, send your human-language query to Perplexity.ai's various LLM API endpoint paths.

 A spare-time project to explore the [Perplexity.ai API](https://blog.perplexity.ai/blog/introducing-pplx-online-llms).
 This is a work in progress.

+The goals are

-The goal is to make it easy to query the Perplexity.ai API endpoints from the command line, and to compare the results of [~10 different models](https://docs.perplexity.ai/docs/model-cards).
+- Make it easy to query the Perplexity.ai Web-API endpoints from the command line, and to compare the results of [~10 different models](https://docs.perplexity.ai/docs/model-cards).
-It also demonstrates how to use a Postman collection (and Postman environment file) from the command line (with [Newman](https://www.npmjs.com/package/newman)), thus exerting very fine-grained control over the API calls.
+- Demonstrate how to use a Postman collection `.json`-file (and Postman environment `.json`-file) from the command line (with [Newman](https://www.npmjs.com/package/newman)), thus exerting very fine-grained control over the API calls.

 Running the script is not free of charge.
 You need to be a paying customer to use this script.
 It requires an API key, available only to "Perplexity Pro" users.
 See [Perplexity API Pricing](https://docs.perplexity.ai/docs/pricing) for more details.